loftwah/blog/src/content/guides/uv-python-docker.md

 ---
-title: "UV with Python and Docker: The Ultimate Guide to Modern Python Development"
+title: "UV with Python and Docker: A Comprehensive Guide to Modern Python Development"
-description: "A comprehensive guide to using UV package manager with Python and Docker.
-Learn how to build efficient, multi-architecture Python applications with best practices for both development and production."
+description: "Learn how to use the UV package manager with Python and Docker.
+This guide covers two main approaches, best practices, and how to optimize your development and production environments."
-difficulty: "intermediate"
+difficulty: "Intermediate"
 category: "DevOps"
 order: 21
 heroImage: "/images/python-docker-uv.png"